-The Standard is written to be compatible with existing National Occupational Standards (NOS).
-It will link the work of

-- DSA, the standard setting organisation for safe and responsible driving - People 1st, who set the Passenger Carrying Vehicle Driving NOS - the providers of driving related vocational qualifications
+The National Standard for Driving is written to be compatible with existing National Occupational Standards.
+It will also provide a bridge between the work of the DSA, the standard setting organisation for safe and responsible driving, and the providers of driving related vocational qualifications.